 - Temperament.

-Also choose your trading venue carefully.
-Compare exchanges by security practices (such as two-factor authentication support and withdrawal protections), fee schedule, liquidity and typical spreads, uptime, regulatory standing where you live, track record, and customer support responsiveness.
-Research independently, start small, and be skeptical of platforms promising guaranteed returns—unregulated venues and lookalike apps can be used for scams.
+Choose a trading venue carefully.
+Compare exchanges based on security practices (such as two-factor authentication support and withdrawal protections), fee structure, liquidity and typical spreads, uptime history, regulatory posture where you live, and the quality of customer support.
+Do your own research, start with small amounts, and be skeptical of platforms that imply guaranteed returns.
+If a venue is unregulated or relies on lookalike apps, it can increase scam and account-loss risk.

 | Strategy | Time Horizon | Required Skills | Risk Level | Pros | Cons |